shabeer-wms/burgalarab/README.md

 - [ ] Offline mode support
 - [ ] Multi-language support

-## 📞 Support

-For support, email support@restaurant-management.com or create an issue in the GitHub repository.

 ## 🏆 Acknowledgments

 - React team for the amazing framework